Sancta Maria, Mater Dei, ora pro nobis peccatoribus, nunc, et hora mortis nostrae. Amen.

 How sad it is, however, that one of the rotten fruit of the ethos of conciliarism is an utter indifference to the holding of right doctrine as a precondition to being pleasing in the sight of the true God of Revelation.
 Indifference to or acceptance of heresy and/or apostasy characterizes the attitude of the lion's share of Catholics in the United States of America and throughout the world.
 The growing indifference to or acceptance of heresy and/or apostasy in the middle of the Nineteenth Century was discussed by Father Frederick Faber in his meditation on the Sixth Dolor of Our Lady (the Pieta) in his The Dolors of Mary/The Foot of the Cross (see Our Mother of Sorrows).
 What was a trend in the Nineteenth Century is now an epidemic as so few Catholics, steeped in the sentimentality of a naturalistic world and the apostasies of concilairism, react with appropriate outrage where offenses are committed publicly against the honor and glory and majesty of the Most Blessed Trinity and against the Immaculate Conception herself, the Blessed Virgin Mary, the Mother of God.

 Very few Catholics were at all outraged that the attacks contained in the Protestant film The Nativity Story upon the Catholic Church's Marian dogmas had been endorsed by Ratzinger/Benedict, who was so very sanguine about theological errors (see Si, Si, No, No, article on Cardinal Ratzinger).
-Fewer yet seemed to have noticed how frequently Jorge Mario Bergoglio has blasphemed the Mother of God (see Blasphemer, All Bergoglio Has Done Is to Change The Volume of the "Music", Mr. Timothy Duff's Francis, The Historic Blasphemer and my own No Special Privileges?, which is being published in booklet form this week).
+Fewer yet seemed to have noticed how frequently Jorge Mario Bergoglio has blasphemed the Mother of God (see Blasphemer, All Bergoglio Has Done Is to Change The Volume of the "Music", Mr. Timothy Duff's Francis, The Historic Blasphemer and my own No Special Privileges?, which was published as a book three years ago).
 This attitude is far, far removed from the love for the Mother of God that was expressed by the outrage of the Catholics gathered outside of the Cathedral of the Theotokos in Ephesus in the year 431 A.D.
 No one can say that they love Our Blessed Lord and Saviour Jesus Christ and His Most Blessed Mother remain sanguine about offenses given the dogmatic truths about them that Our Lord Himself has entrusted to the Catholic Church for their eternal safekeeping and infallible explication.